Effective: Moved to Policy Library from UPM 10.2(9), UPM 10.3(4)

 Conflict of interest vendor/employee (federal definition)

-Before funds can be committed or before orders are placed with a conflict of interest vendor, the Purchasing Department must issue an authorizing purchase order.
-P-Cards may not be used for purchases from any conflict of interest vendor/employee unless prior approval is given by the Purchasing Director.
-When departments become aware of a potential conflict of interest affecting any procurement transactions, the department is expected to share the existence of the conflict of interest vendor/employee with the Purchasing Department before a commitment is made or an order is placed.
+Before funds can be committed or before orders are placed with a conflict of interest vendor, Procurement Services must issue an authorizing purchase order.
+P-Cards may not be used for purchases from any conflict of interest vendor/employee unless prior approval is given by the Procurement Services Director.
+When departments become aware of a potential conflict of interest affecting any procurement transactions, the department is expected to share the existence of the conflict of interest vendor/employee with Procurement Services before a commitment is made or an order is placed.
 With the strict bidding requirements associated with conflict of interest vendors/employees, unauthorized conflict of interest procurement becomes a personal commitment of the individual making the purchase.

 After the required COIPC approval is obtained, by state law, employees or conflict of interest vendors (state definition) selling any goods or services to any Regent institution or state agency that have a value in excess of $2,000 for any one transaction, must be awarded only after public notice and competitive bidding.
 The only exception to the bidding requirement is an emergency condition that endangers life or property.
-All such emergency conditions shall be documented by the requesting department and approved by the Purchasing Director.
-The Purchasing Department is required to annually report all purchases from conflict of interest vendors and employees to the Board of Regents, State of Iowa.
+All such emergency conditions shall be documented by the requesting department and approved by the Procurement Services Director.
+Procurement Services is required to annually report all purchases from conflict of interest vendors and employees to the Board of Regents, State of Iowa.
 Employees seeking to sell to other state agencies shall be aware that competitive bidding applies to all sales in excess of $2,000.

 Conflict of interest vendors, employees, and officers who have, or reasonably anticipate having, an ownership interest, a significant executive position, or another remunerative relationship with a prospective supplier of goods or services to Iowa State University, or who know that a member of their family or other person with whom they have a personal or financial relationship has such an interest, shall not participate in the preparing of specifications, qualifying vendors, selecting successful bidders on products or services in which they have an interest, or approving payment to those interests.

-In addition to the conflict of interest policy provisions stated above, Office of Management and Budget (OMB) Circular A-110, Procurement Standards §42 Codes of Conduct, imposes additional requirements on federally funded acquisitions concerning conflict of interest situations.
-It states: "No employee, officer, or agent shall participate in the selection, award, or administration of a contract sponsored by federal funds if a real or apparent conflict of interest would be involved.
-Such a conflict would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization that employs or is about to employ any of the parties indicated herein, has a financial or other interest in the firm selected for an award.
-The officers, employees, and agents of the recipient shall neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subagreements."
+In addition to the conflict of interest policy provisions stated above, Code of Federal Regulations 2 CFR, Part 200 §200.318 , imposes additional requirements on federally funded acquisitions concerning conflict of interest situations.
+It states: "No employee, officer, or agent shall participate in the selection, award, or administration of a contract sponsored by Federal award if a real or apparent conflict of interest would be involved.
+Such a conflict would arise when the employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization that employs or is about to employ any of the parties indicated herein, has a financial or other interest in or a tangible personal benefit from a firm selected for a contract.
+The officers, employees, and agents of the recipient shall neither solicit nor accept gratuities, favors, or anything of monetary value from contractors or parties to subcontracts."